ankevanoosterhout/Feelix/README.md

 # Feelix
 A haptic authoring tool

-For more information visit docs.feelix.xyz
+For more information visit https://docs.feelix.xyz